 Keep the Skin

 The skin acts as a physical barrier between the tender protein and the heat.
 Keeping the skin intact will give you a better cooked, crispier salmon.
-The skin should be removed when you oven roast or poach your fish, then it only ends up soggy.
+The skin should be removed when you oven roasts or poach your fish, then it only ends up soggy.

 Salmon is a beloved main course dish with incredible health benefits.
 Benefits include: